 - 1.11.A.
 Scope of eligibility.
 The amendment process may be initiated by any person or organization, including the federal government, State of Florida, Martin County, any municipality in Martin County and any of their agencies, authorities and departments. - (1) For any FLUM amendment and for a text amendment which changes an allowable use of land for a specific parcel, proof of ownership of the property subject to the request must be supplied for any application to be deemed complete.
 Only the owner of the subject property or the Martin County Commission can apply for a FLUM amendment. - (2) The applicant must provide the names and addresses of each and every person with any legal or equitable interest in the property, including any partners, members, trustees, and stockholders and every person or entity having more than a five percent interest in the property.
-However, this requirement shall not apply to:

-- (i) Interests held under a publicly traded company; or - (ii) Individual members of a homeowners or property owns association, when association property is the subject of the proposed amendment; or - (iii) Minors, defined as any person who has not attained the age of 18; or - (iv) Mortgagees
+However, this requirement shall not apply to: - (i) Interests held under a publicly traded company; or - (ii) Individual members of a homeowners or property owners association, when association property is the subject of the proposed amendment; or - (iii) Minors, defined as any person who has not attained the age of 18; or - (iv) Mortgagees.

-Any amendment, which was found complete based on false or incomplete disclosure will be subject to cessation of processing of the application.
+Any amendment which was found complete based on false or incomplete disclosure will be subject to cessation of processing of the application.

-Within one year of the effective date for the ordinance adopting this amendment.
-Martin County shall adopt land development regulations implementing Section 1.11.A.
+Within one year of the effective date for the ordinance adopting this amendment, Martin County shall adopt land development regulations implementing Section 1.11.A.

 1.11.B.
 Application.
-Any request for to amendments to the CGMP shall be submitted to Martin County between September 1 and September 30 of each year.
-Such requests shall be made by filing an application on a form prescribed by the Growth Management Director.
+Any request to amend the CGMP shall be made by filing an application on a form prescribed by the Growth Management Director.
 Applications shall be received by the County for processing on any working day.
 If a Plan amendment requires changes to the Capital Improvement Element, those CIE changes must be proposed, reviewed, and adopted as part of the amendment.
 Any applicant requesting a change to the Future Land Use Map shall notify all property owners within 1,000 feet and erect a sign or signs, as required for development applications by the Land Development Regulations.
 For projects outside the urban service districts, the required distance for notification shall be 2,500 feet.

-Applications that are found by the Growth Management Department to be unclear or incomplete may be supplemented on or before October 15 within 30 days after the applicant has been notified the application is unclear or incomplete.
-Applications not complete by October 15, will be returned to the applicant and can only be considered if resubmitted as a new application in a subsequent September application window.
-Fees will be returned to any applicant who withdraws an application before November 15 within 60 days after the application is submitted.
-Because of the importance of evaluating cumulative impacts, plan amendment applications will be allowed only once a year as provided above.
-However, the following exceptions shall apply:
+Applications that are found by the Growth Management Department to be unclear or incomplete may be supplemented within 30 days after the applicant has been notified the application is unclear or incomplete.
+Fees will be returned to any applicant who withdraws an application within 60 days after the application is submitted.

-- (1) Plan amendments that have statutory process mandates shall be reviewed as required by state law. - (2) The County Commission shall, by ordinance, set a process and a date for initiating necessary County amendments to the Capital Improvement Element. - (3) The Martin County Board of County Commissioners may, by resolution, at any time, initiate a request to amend the CGMP.
-County initiated amendments shall have their own timetable and need not be considered at the once a year hearings for private amendments.
-Any such amendment shall be for a public purpose. - 1.11.C.
-Procedure upon application. - (1) The Growth Management Director shall prepare a list of all CGMP amendment applications received by Martin County, specifying the nature of the application and the stated reasons for requesting the proposed amendment.
-These listings shall be submitted to the Local Planning Agency on or before December 15 and shall be made available to the public at the same time. - (2)-For the purpose of preparing a recommendation, the Growth Management Director shall consult, as may be appropriate, with other personnel from Martin County; the federal government; the State of Florida; any municipality in Martin County or any of their agencies, authorities or departments; or any person or organization.
+The Martin County Board of County Commissioners may, by resolution, at any time, initiate a request to amend the CGMP.
+Any such amendment shall be for a public purpose.

+1.11.C.
+Procedure upon application.

+(1) For the purpose of preparing a recommendation, the Growth Management Director shall consult, as may be appropriate, with other personnel from Martin County; the federal government; the State of Florida; any municipality in Martin County or any of their agencies, authorities or departments; or any person or organization.
 The Growth Management Director shall consider and evaluate any information that may have been presented by the public.
 Other information may be used if it is determined to be the best available information.
-Staff recommendations shall be consistent with this chapter and with the goals, objectives, and the policies established in applicable sections of this Plan, as well as good planning principles, and other appropriate information.
+Staff recommendations shall be consistent with the goals, objectives, and the policies established in applicable sections of this Plan, as well as good planning principles, and other appropriate information.